Neverlow512/epifania/README.md

 - Use the ADB restart button if connection is lost

 **Logs Not Streaming:**
+- Most debug logs (ADB Operations, Frida Install, Frida Server) auto-start on page load
+- Logcat requires manual start via the play button to prevent overwhelming output
-- Verify WebSocket connection is established
+- Verify WebSocket connection is established (green indicator)
 - Check that device is still connected
-- Try manually starting the log stream with the play button
+- Ensure logs haven't been manually paused via the pause button
 - Check browser console for WebSocket errors
+- Historical logs are sent immediately on connection, real-time logs follow

 **Page Not Loading:**
 - Clear browser cache and reload